-Introduction Section A 1.
+Introduction Section A The In-sessional Within the EAP Context 1.
 The state and status of ISEAP 2.
 Pedagogies and teaching ISEAP 3.
-Logistical issues in ISEAP Section B 4.
+Logistical issues in ISEAP Section B In-sessional EAP: Its Role Within the Wider University 4.
 Changing contexts in ISEAP 5.
 The ISEAP practitioner 6.
 Beyond ISEAP Appendix